daniellionel01/glaze/glaze_oat/README.md

 }
 ```

-You can find the full documentatio here: <https://hexdocs.pm/glaze_oat>.
+You can find the full documentation here: <https://hexdocs.pm/glaze_oat>.

 Take a look at the [dev module](./dev/glaze_oat_dev.gleam) for a kitchen sink of all components and how you might use them!